chopfitzroy/dotfiles-experiment/README.md

 Common scenarios and how to handle them are listed below.
 You will need to substitute in your own repository location where appropiate.

-Rember even though each config is a branch on the remote (where you are now on GitHub). **Locally each branch will be initialized as it's own repo**.
+Rember even though each config is a branch on the remote. **Locally each branch will be initialized as it's own repo**.

 ### New host